shawngerrard/pulumi-litrepublic-www/README.md

 ### Create a Pulumi Kubernetes provider project

-> **Note:** If you've just cloned a Pulumi project, use the following command to use the files to initialize the Pulumi stack.
+> **Note:** If you've just cloned a Pulumi project, or wish to switch between stacks, use the following command to initialize the Pulumi stack you want.
 You'll then be asked for the fully-qualified name of the stack.
 ```pulumi stack init```

 1. Create a new Pulumi project and scaffold in the Kubernetes provider modules.